Skip to main content

 What Is the Role of Insulin Resistance at a Cellular Level?

 Insulin resistance is the central node in this pathological network.
 At a cellular level, IR leads to a compensatory hyperinsulinemia that has pleiotropic effects on androgen metabolism.
 Insulin, acting through its own receptor and the insulin-like growth factor 1 (IGF-1) receptor, can directly stimulate androgen synthesis in both the gonads and adrenal glands.
-This creates a feed-forward cycle where metabolic dysfunction actively promotes a state of functional hyperandrogenism, even in the presence of normal or low levels.
+This creates a feed-forward cycle where metabolic dysfunction actively promotes a state of functional hyperandrogenism, even in the presence of normal or low total testosterone levels.

 The table below details the hormonal profiles that are often observed in young men with early-onset AGA, providing a more granular view of the underlying endocrine disruption.